jermp/autocomplete/README.md

 Just run

 	$ bash ./install.sh

 from the parent directory.
 The script builds the code; prepare the test data in the folder `test_data` for indexing; executes the unit tests.

-For having a minimal running example, just run
+After that, for having a minimal running example, just run

 	$ bash ./example.sh